 Fast forward to 2000 to meet Helen, a British historian who’s suffering from Parkinson’s disease and has a deep love of Jewish history for secret reasons that only become clear later.
 She’s recently learned of a cache of 17th-century Jewish documents discovered in a wall during a home renovation.
 She recruits a Jewish-American grad student to help her decipher the texts, and soon, they’re in a race with another team of historians to identify the author of the documents.

-This is like library Crossfit for nerds, as the dueling researchers face off in the archive library, race to get their hands on the fragile documents, and translate the handwritten characters from Hebrew and Portuguese to modern English.
+This is like library Crossfit for nerds, as the dueling researchers face off in the archive library, compete to get their hands on the fragile documents, and translate the handwritten characters from Hebrew and Portuguese to modern English.
 The backstabbing and intrigue have all the drama, blood, sweat, and tears of a fight for the gold — in this case, a literary legacy that will save and break careers.

 But underlying the competition is Ester’s heartrending story.
 For every triumph of discovery in the modern timeline, we see the events of Ester’s life that drove her to put ink to paper.
 The two threads are like a Greek chorus, commenting on each other and building the tension as the full story of both Ester and Helen’s lives is revealed.